 What we are hearing in Miigwans’ story is an echo.
 In this passage, and others like it, The Marrow Thieves reflects back to us, through the possibilities afforded by the dystopian genre, the material effects of “shallow reconciliation.”
 We hear the echo of shallow reconciliation in the above quoted passage as a re-articulation of the very thing that the original call sought to “put behind us”: residential schools.
 What echoes back to us through the novel is thus not a humanist decree, nor is it a message of healing, or togetherness.
 What echoes back is the uncanny: shallow reconciliation as Frankenstein’s monster, realized materially in the return of residential schools as engines of extraction: or, to quote Miigwaans once again, as “the second coming” of settler colonial genocide.[viii]

 This is to say that, “shallow reconciliation,” in its failure to address the structural issues endemic to redress, does not attend to the ways in which residential schools are symptomatic of the larger disease of settler colonialism, which works, according to Patrick Wolfe, to erase and replace.
-In this sense, “putting the past behind us” is an act of repression, as opposed to an indicator of healing.
+In this sense, “putting the past behind us,” as Schedule ‘N’ would have it, is an act of repression, as opposed to an indicator of healing.
 And as Sigmund Freud so clearly instructed us, repressed trauma is never behind us, it is always already on the horizon.

 incommensurability is an acknowledgement that decolonization will require a change in the order of the world (Fanon, 1963).
 This is not to say that Indigenous peoples or Black and brown peoples take positions of dominance over white settlers; the goal is not for everyone to merely swap spots on the settler-colonial triad, to take another turn on the merry-go-round.
 The goal is to break the relentless structuring of [settler colonialism]—a break and not a compromise (Memmi, 1991).[ii]